DC Nursing Colleges & Licensure

 • Request that proof of current certification is emailed to the Board of Nursing from an accredited body such as American Association of Critical Care Certification Corporation (AACN), American Association of Nurse Practitioners Certification Board (AANPCB), American Nurses Credentialing Center (ANCC), National Certification Corporation (NCC), Pediatric Nursing Certification Board (PNCB)

 APRNs in Washington DC must renew their license every two years.
 To renew, they must submit documents detailing 24 hours of continuing education requirements, including 15 hours in pharmacology, two hours in COVID Vaccinations, two hours in LGBTQ or Cultural Awareness, and three hours in HIV/AIDS or Director’s Topics.
-The fee for a renewal is $313.
+There is a renewal fee

 Certified Registered Nurse Anesthetist (CNRA) Licensure in DC